Most web browsers let you download individual images with relative ease. It usually takes only a couple of clicks to do so.

 - Define a minimum or maximum file size for picture downloads.

-You may also want to define the save directory in the main Bulk Image Downloader window to make sure images are saved into an appropriate location on your system.
+You may also want to set the save directory in the main Bulk Image Downloader window to make sure images are saved into an appropriate location on your system.

 Using the program